-This condition causes low thyroid hormones, causing skin problems, weight gain and lethargy.
+This condition causes low thyroid hormones, causing skin problems, weight gain, and lethargy in Huskies.
 It can be managed well with medication.

 Diet can also play an important role.
-Nutrients that can help this condition include iodine (found in fish, kelp and seaweed) and Omega-3s (found in fish oils).
+Nutrients that can help this condition in Huskies include iodine (found in fish, kelp, and seaweed) and Omega-3s (found in fish oils).

-If your Husky suffers with thyroid problems, it is vital that she gets a diet rich in vitamins and minerals from a high-quality dog food that includes fruits and vegetables.
-This is because most dogs with this condition are lacking in the basic nutrients and minerals they need to stay healthy.
+If your Husky suffers from thyroid problems, it is vital that she gets a diet rich in vitamins and minerals from high-quality dog food and diet that includes fruits and vegetables.
+This is especially important because most of Huskies (and any other dogs) with this condition are lacking in the basic nutrients and minerals they need to stay healthy.

-According to Pet Education, 18% is the minimum protein requirement for an adult dog.
-Most good quality dog foods contain more than this (over 25%) to provide the best nutrition for your dog.
+18% is the minimum protein requirement for an adult Husky dog.
+Most good quality dog foods and diet contain more than this (over 25%) to provide the best nutrition for your Husky dog.

-Since they have medium or long, thick coats, and burn a lot of energy quickly, I think that anywhere between 15 - 20% fat is suitable for a Husky.
-Dry dog foods usually contain about 16% fat.
+Since they have medium or long, thick coats, and burn a lot of energy quickly, I think that anywhere between 15 and 20% of fat is suitable for a Husky.
+Dry dog food usually contains about 16% of fat.

-If she is a working dog (especially in cold temperatures), a higher-fat dog food (more than 20% fat) will be a good option, as she will need more fat to use as energy.
+If your Husky is a working dog (especially in cold temperatures), a higher-fat dog food (more than 20% fat) will be a good option, as she will need more fat to use as energy.

 Just as I advise with protein, make sure your Husky gets good sources of fat!
 Look for specific fats, like chicken fat.
 Fish oils and flaxseed are also very good sources because they also provide your dog with Omega-3 fatty acids for her skin and coat health.

-I believe that it is always better to choose a dog food that focuses on high protein and low carbohydrates, as dogs don’t require a lot of carbs, and too many can cause stomach upsets and weight gain.
+I believe that it is always better to choose a dog food or a diet that focuses on high protein and low carbohydrates, as Huskies don’t require a lot of carbs, and too many can cause stomach upsets and weight gain.

 While Boxers need grain-free dog food, Huskies are not as susceptible to allergies or skin problems.
 So, it is not necessary to go out of your way to get grain-free food.
-(If you prefer grain-free food, there is no harm in feeding her this.)
+However, if you prefer grain free food, there is no harm in feeding her this diet.

-I would still advise you to avoid common allergens like soy, corn, wheat and yeast, and opt for whole grains like brown rice and barley.
+I would still advise you to avoid common allergens in your Husky diet like soy, corn, wheat, and yeast, and opt for whole grains like brown rice and barley.

 Lots of fruit and veg

-As I outlined in the ‘Health’ section, your Husky needs a dog food that provides plenty of vitamins, minerals, and antioxidants to support her thyroid function, eyesight, and immune system.
+As I outlined in the ‘Health’ section, the best dog food for Siberian Huskies should have plenty of vitamins, minerals, and antioxidants to support her thyroid function, eyesight, and immune system.

-The best way for your dog to get these nutrients is from dog foods that contain a variety of fruit and vegetables.
+The easiest way for your Husky dog to get these nutrients is from best dog foods for huskies that contain a variety of fruit and vegetables.

 The Honest Kitchen is a brand that seems to be well-loved by its customers, many of whom claim that their dogs can’t get enough of it!
 This brand prides themselves on their use of ‘human-grade’ dog food, which is free of chemicals, preservatives, and their meats are antibiotic and hormone free.
 Now that’s what I like to hear!

 While it contains a good amount of Calcium at 1.1%, there are no additional ingredients for joint health.
-I, therefore, don’t highly recommend this brand for Huskies with joint problems.
+I, therefore, don’t highly recommend this dog food for Huskies with joint problems.

 Finally, it provides 514 calories a cup, which makes this a good food for Huskies who don’t eat large amounts, as you’ll only need to feed her 2 1/3 cups a day unless she requires more than the typical amount of calories.

-While I personally prefer Orijen´s nutritional, The Honest Kitchen is a good option if you are looking for a quality food at an affordable price.
+The Honest Kitchen is a good option if you are looking for the best dog food for Huskies at an affordable price.

 Orijen is a brand I recommend again and again.
 I love their high-quality, varied recipes, which use many ingredients that are fresh and local.

-This recipe contains an impressive 38% protein from a range of meats, including turkey, chicken, flounder, mackerel, herring, and sardine.
-The use of fish here gives your Husky a good dose of Omega-3 for her eyes and thyroid as well as skin and coat health.
+This recipe contains an impressive 38% protein from a range of meats, including turkey, chicken meal, flounder, mackerel, herring, and sardine.
+The use of fish meal here gives your Husky a good dose of Omega-3 for her eyes and thyroid as well as skin and coat health.

-Another thing I like about Orijen is that they never fail in the nutrient department.
+Another thing I like about Orijen is that they never fail in the nutrient department in their dog foods.
 They use a whole bunch of fruits and vegetables, which are all fresh.
 This recipe contains carrots, kale, and blueberries, which are great for her eye health, as well as kelp, which gives her a little kick of iodine to support her thyroid.

 So that’s her thyroid, her eyes, and now for her hips.
-Orijen don't fail there either, as they add glucosamine and chondroitin into the mix to give her joints some help.
-To top it off, there is also a very good amount of Calcium (1.4%) to keep her bones and joints strong.
+Orijen doesn’t fail there either, as they add glucosamine and chondroitin into the mix to give her joints some help.
+To top it off, there is also a very good amount of Calcium (1.4%) to keep your Husky’s bones and joints strong.
 I highly recommend this food for Huskies with hip problems.

-Another point I want to make is that Orijen is very costly, which is why it didn’t make the #1 spot.
-If you can afford it, I think it’s a great choice for your Husky.
+Another point I want to make is that Orijen dog food is very costly, which is why it didn’t make the #1 spot.
+If you can afford it, I think it’s a great dog food option for your Husky.

-EVO is a brand that develops their formulas specifically for active dogs, using the ancestral diet approach.
-That means 82% meat, 18% fruit and veg and 0% grain.
+EVO is a brand that develops their dog foods formulas specifically for active dogs, using the ancestral diet approach.
+That means 82% meat, 18% fruit and vegetables and 0% grain.

-This recipe sources its protein from 5 meats, which are the first 5 ingredients.
+This recipe sources its protein from 5 types of meat, which are the first 5 ingredients.
 It’s not surprising, then, that this dog food contains a highly substantial amount of protein, at a whopping 43.9%.
 The fat content is also high as 23.77%.
 This recipe is, therefore, ideal for very active or working Huskies.

-EVO also adds quite a few fruits and veg, including carrots to support your Husky’s eye health.
-They also add eggs to the recipe, which we have seen help maintain healthy eye cells and protect against cataracts.
+EVO also adds quite a few fruits and vegetables into this dog food, including carrots to support your Husky’s eye health.
+They also add eggs to the recipe, which we have seen, help maintain healthy eye cells and protect against cataracts.

-There are plenty of added vitamins and minerals, too, including iodine and Omega-3 for her thyroid, and a high level of Calcium (2.6%) for her bones and joints.
-Though, unfortunately, there is no glucosamine or chondroitin for dogs with hip dysplasia.
+There are plenty of added vitamins and minerals, too, including iodine and Omega-3 for her thyroid, and a high level of Calcium (2.6%) for Husky bones and joints.
+Though, unfortunately, there is no glucosamine or chondroitin for Husky dogs with hip dysplasia.

-A letdown with this recipe is that they include cottage cheese.
+A letdown with this dog food recipe is that they include cottage cheese.
 While cottage cheese is fairly low in lactose, it could cause an allergic reaction in some Huskies.

 This dog food provides the most calories of all four, at 516 calories per cup.
 To provide your Husky with 1,200 calories means feeding her 2.3 cups a day, so this food is perfect if your Husky doesn’t eat large amounts.

-If she is a working dog and requires 1,700 calories, however, she will need about 3.5 cups a day.
+If your Husky is a working dog and requires 1,700 calories, however, she will need about 3.5 cups a day.

-I chose Blue Buffalo Wilderness for its quality ingredients, as well as its tried and tested popularity.
-It has over 1,500 reviews on Amazon, of which 78% gave 5 stars.
+I have chosen this dog food for its quality ingredients, as well as its tried and tested popularity.
+It has over 800 reviews at Chewy, 84% of which gave 5 stars.
 So apparently many dogs and owners alike are more than satisfied with it!

 It is also the most affordable of all four, so if you are on a budget but still looking for a quality dog food for your Husky, Blue Buffalo Wilderness is a good option.

-This recipe is rich in protein, at 34%, containing varied meat sources including deboned salmon, which gives her Omega-3s to keep her coat, eyes, and thyroid healthy.
+This recipe is rich in protein, at 34%, containing varied meat sources including deboned salmon, which gives her Omega-3s to keep Husky dog’s coat, eyes, and thyroid health.

 It is fairly low in fat, at 15%, so it is better for Huskies who are less active or a little overweight.

-Blue Buffalo Wilderness adds in a nice array of fruits and vegetables, including carrots, sweet potatoes, and blueberries, which support her eye health.
-They also include glucosamine in the recipe, but, unfortunately, do not go that bit further and add chondroitin.
-Therefore, it will help your dog´s joints somewhat, but not as much as Orijen´s recipe.
+This formula adds in a nice array of fruits and vegetables, including carrots, sweet potatoes, and blueberries, which support her eye health.
+They also include glucosamine in the dog food recipe, but, unfortunately, do not go that bit further and add chondroitin.
+Therefore, it will help your Husky’s joints somewhat, but not as much as Orijen’s recipe.

-The downside with this brand (which is why I had to rate it much lower than the rest) is that the calorie content is low for Huskies; it only has 410 calories a cup, so this is a food for Huskies who eat more.
-A typical Husky (weighing 53 lb) would need just under 3 cups a day of this food.
+The downside with Blue Buffalo (which is why I had to rate it much lower than the rest) is that the calorie content is low for Huskies; it only has 410 calories a cup, so this is a food for Huskies who eat more.
+A typical Husky (weighing 53 lb) would need just under 3 cups a day of this dog food.